c4s4/copilot-demo/README.md

 - Type TAB until Copilot has written `TestSyncedBool` and `TestSyncedString`

 You can see expected result checking out tag *end* and discuss.

+To generate code with ChatGPT:

+- Launch ChatGPT
+- Enter following prompt: `Write a TCP server in Go that prints requests on command line`
+- You can call server with: `echo "test" | nc 127.0.0.1 8080`
+- To get UDP version: `Using UDP now`
+- You can call server with: `echo "test" | nc -4u -w1 127.0.0.1 8080`

+Discussion: TCP server is broken, why?